chris-coyne/job-scraping-pipeline/README.md

 │── config/          # Credentials (excluded via .gitignore)
 ```

+## AWS Lambda
+After written and tested locally, the scraper .py files were converted to zip files to be used within AWS Lambda.
+This function writes .json to an S3 bucket daily with three outputs: a job_postings daily output with job search results, an all_jobs output combining the results of the daily job_postings files (while removing any duplicates), and a companies file tracking each company and ID.
+The script only saves the prior 14 days worth of runs, limiting stale postings and an ever-growing output in the S3 bucket and all_jobs file.

+### IAM
+Role created for lambda function to grant read/write permissions to S3 bucket.

+### Scheduling Setup
+Lambda function is scheduled to run daily at 9am cental with AWS Event Bridge.

 ## Database Setup
 Job postings will be stored in **Snowflake**, a cloud-based data warehouse that provides high scalability and performance for analytical workloads.
+Decided on Snowflake over a lower-cost, local solution like Postgres due to popularity.
+I wanted a database used by many startups, was cloud-based, and could be integrated with other tooling like AWS and visualization software.

 ### Snowflake Table Schema:
-To facilitate better data modeling and transformations in **dbt**, we will use a multi-table structure:
+To facilitate better data modeling and transformations in **dbt**, I will use a multi-table structure:

 #### `jobs` Table
 ```sql